azpier/PhpFibonacciService/README.md

 ###  Handling Errors

-Given a negative number, it will respond with an array with -1.
+Given a negative number, or a number less than 2 , it will respond with an array with -1.
 {"fibonacci":[-1]}